commfish/Karluk_fx/README.md

 # Karluk_fx
-This is the Karluk sockeyeforecast
+This code investigates timeseries models for the forecast of sockeye in Karluk Alaska.